witnet/documentation/docs/try/run-a-node.md

 chain data from yours and **your transactions can be broadcast more quickly**.

+For this feature to be effective, you will also need your IP address to be static and public.
+If you are operating a node in your home network, you can request your ISP to assign you a static IP address and disable [CGN] on it.

 Depending on your setup, this will normally imply changing the settings on your router or firewall so as to **forward all incoming connections to port `21337` from your external IP** into the IP of the device or